 - Prevention of mental disease and deficiency

-Hincks gained further support through an innovative series of “drawing-room meetings”.
+Hincks gained further support through an innovative series of “drawing-room meetings.”
 These were afternoon teas hosted by socially prominent women, each of whom invited her wealthy and influential friends.
-Hicks would present a speaker, his friend and co-founder Clifford W. Beers, author of the book, A Mind that Found Itself.
+Hincks would present a speaker, his friend and co-founder Clifford W. Beers, author of the book A Mind That Found Itself.
 It gave a graphic account of Beers’ own mental illness and the treatment he received, some of it rather abusive and even cruel.

 Hincks’s extended the strategy to homes of friends in Quebec City, Montreal and Ottawa.
 It proved very successful: he recruited an impressive list of potential members and donors.